Scientists discovered the “allergy gene” and are convinced that allergies are eventually a genetic anomaly that can mutate.

-The truth is that a number of everyday things have already affected the human DNA.
+The truth is that there is a number of things you come in contact with every day that can change your DNA without you knowing it.
 Here are some of them:

-For years, scientists have insisted that the radiation from mobile phones affects the human DNA.
-Several studies have confirmed that, but most of us still insist on holding the headset at the ear, despite the fact that technology offers us handsfree.
+For years, scientists have insisted that the radiation from mobile phones affects human DNA.
+Several studies have confirmed that, but most of us still insist on holding the headset at the ear, despite the fact that technology offers us hands-free devices.

 Another enemy of DNA is pesticides and fertilizers, which are consumed by everyone… with food.
 Even if you’re a fan of organic products, the truth is that you cannot avoid them.

 The frequent injections are made, for example, to kill mosquitoes and other insects, using chemical insecticides, which not only are harmful to health but also can alter the DNA.